neuralix-ai/HarnessingMachineLearningandAdvancedDataInsightsforLithiumRecoveryfromOilandGasBrines/README.md

 # Harnessing Machine Learning and Advanced Data Insights for Lithium Recovery from Oil and Gas Brines

-Code Repository for the paper "arnessing Machine Learning and Advanced Data Insights for Lithium Recovery from Oil and Gas Brines"
+Code Repository for the paper "Harnessing Machine Learning and Advanced Data Insights for Lithium Recovery from Oil and Gas Brines"

 ## Abstract
 This study tackles the urgent need for efficient lithium recovery from briny